A classic college soccer rivalry is renewed as the Army-Navy Cup returns to Subaru Park

 Speaking of the Pennington School …

-In addition to Davidyock, The Pennington School, which was the top-ranked boys soccer program in the country in 2023, also featured Navy freshman Keane Brown, who has started every game along Navy’s backline this season.
+In addition to Davidyock, the Pennington School, which was the top-ranked boys soccer program in the country in 2023, also featured Navy freshman Keane Brown, who has started every game along Navy’s backline this season.
 He was also an all-conference performer for Pennington.

-Navy’s always had star power
+Navy has always had star power

 Continuing a legacy

 Navy sophomore midfielder and Phoenixville native Nate Stewart is a former Union academy and FC Delco product who is a third-generation military member.
 Stewart went the way of being a Midshipmen, but his father, Jason, was a three-time All-American track and cross country runner at Army who was inducted into its Hall of Fame in 2017.
-His grandfather also served in the Army as well.
+His grandfather served in the Army as well.

 Oh, so close

 At first glance Army’s schedule isn’t an accurate depiction of just how good this team is.
-The Black Knights have either won, lost or drew nearly every game by just one goal this season, with their highlights including a 1-1 draw against Temple on Aug.
+The Black Knights have either won, lost, or drawn nearly every game by just one goal this season, with their highlights including a 1-1 draw against Temple on Aug.
 22 and a 2-1 loss to St. Joseph’s on Sept.
 9. The only game with a margin of victory by two goals or more was Army’s 2-0 home win over Rider on Oct.
 1.

 One more thing …

 Thinking about attending?
 Yes, there are still good seats available via the Union’s website.
-Additionally, local tourism board, Visit Delco, plans to do a takeover of the Union Yards, the restaurant and beer garden outside Subaru Park.
+Additionally, local tourism board Visit Delco plans to do a takeover of the Union Yards, the restaurant and beer garden outside Subaru Park.